DarienBrito/NLC/README.md

 This means that you can control the rate of events by passing a \dur key to the GUI, as is the convention for patterns.

-##** Many Elements**
+##**Many Elements**

 Life would be boring with just one of everything... we can easily create a bunch of instances of our element with the NLC_ElementsClones class.
 It, well... clones things!
 Each clone is however independent from each other, meaning that you can control every parameter at will without afecting the others.
-There are macro-controls in the top of the interface to control them all at once
+There are macro-controls in the top of the interface to control them all at once.

 ```js
 ////////////////////